Photographs and Pamphlet about Nuclear Fallout

 The documents included in this project are from Record Group 287, Records of the Government Printing Office; Record Group 304, Records of the Office of Civil and Defense Mobilization; and Record Group 311, Records of the Federal Emergency Management Agency.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 This article was written by John M. Lawlor, Jr., a professor at Reading Area Community College in Reading, PA.
 Dedicated to John M. Lawlor, Sr. 1919-1999.